ivyha010/emotionprediction/README.md

 ## Training and testing

-We do leave-one-out cross-validation on the extended Cognimuse dataset.
+We do leave-one-out cross-validation on the extended Cognimuse dataset including 12 movie clips, therefore, we have 12 pre-trained models.
+The uploaded pre-trained models saved in *.path* files are the best ones.

 ## Paper & Citation

 If you use this code, please cite the following paper: